Digital-Working-Group/speaker-diarization/README.md

 # Speaker Diarization

-This repo evalutates the [pyannote-audio](https://github.com/pyannote/pyannote-audio) diarization tool on an audio file.
+This repository evaluates the [pyannote-audio](https://github.com/pyannote/pyannote-audio) diarization tool on an audio file.

 | Table of Contents |
 |---|